Bidhannagar City Police

-Bidhannagar City Police (Bengali: বিধাননগর সিটি পুলিশ), established on 20 January 2012, is a police force with primary responsibilities in law enforcement and investigation within Bidhannagar Municipal Corporation and certain adjacent areas in Greater Kolkata (Saltlake, Lake Town, Kestopur, Baguiati, Raghunathpur, Teghoria, Arjunpur, Kaikhali, Rajarhat, New Town, Dumdum/Kolkata Airport Area, Inside of NSCBI Airport, Gouripur, Michael Nagar, Ganganagar).
+Bidhannagar City Police (Bengali: বিধাননগর সিটি পুলিশ), established on 20 January 2012, is a police force with primary responsibilities in law enforcement and investigation within Bidhannagar Municipal Corporation and certain adjacent areas in Greater Kolkata (Saltlake,Dum Dum Park,Lake Town,Bangur Avenue, Kestopur, Baguiati, Raghunathpur, Teghoria, Arjunpur, Kaikhali, Rajarhat, New Town, Dumdum/Kolkata Airport Area, Inside of NSCBI Airport, Gouripur, Michael Nagar, Ganganagar).
 The Commissionerate is part of the West Bengal Police and is under the administrative control of Home Ministry of West Bengal.
-It was formed after bifurcation of the North 24 Parganas Police District, and has eleven police stations under its jurisdiction.
 Shri Gaurav Sharma is the current Commissioner of the Bidhannagar City Police.
 Shri Rajeev Kumar was the first commissioner of Bidhan Nagar City Police.